Isamu Akasaki

-Isamu Akasaki (赤﨑 勇, Akasaki Isamu) was a Japanese engineer and physicist, specializing in the field of semiconductor technology and Nobel Prize laureate, best known for co-inventing the bright gallium nitride (GaN) p-n junction blue LED in 1989 and subsequently the high-brightness GaN blue LED as well.
+Isamu Akasaki (赤崎 勇, Akasaki Isamu) was a Japanese materials scientist specializing in the field of semiconductor technology.
+He is best known for co-inventing the bright gallium nitride (GaN) p–n junction blue LED in 1989 and subsequently the high-brightness GaN blue LED as well.

-For this and other achievements, Akasaki was awarded the Kyoto Prize in Advanced Technology in 2009, and the IEEE Edison Medal in 2011.
-He was also awarded the 2014 Nobel prize in Physics, together with Hiroshi Amano and Shuji Nakamura, "for the invention of efficient blue light-emitting diodes, which has enabled bright and energy-saving white light sources".
-In 2021, Akasaki, along with Shuji Nakamura, Nick Holonyak, M. George Craford and Russell D. Dupuis were awarded the Queen Elizabeth Prize for Engineering "for the creation and development of LED lighting, which forms the basis of all solid state lighting technology".
+Akasaki was awarded the 2014 Nobel Prize in Physics, along with Hiroshi Amano and Shuji Nakamura, "for the invention of efficient blue light-emitting diodes which has enabled bright and energy-saving white light sources."

 Early life and education

-He was born in Chiran, Kagoshima Prefecture and raised in Kagoshima City.
-His elder brother is Masanori Akazaki who was an electronic engineering researcher and a Professor Emeritus at Kyushu University.
+Isamu Akasaki was born on January 30, 1929, in Chiran, Japan, and was raised in Kagoshima.
+His elder brother is Masanori Akazaki, who was an electronic engineering researcher and a Professor Emeritus at Kyushu University.
 (Their surname "赤﨑" is also pronounced Akazaki.)

-Isamu graduated from Kagoshima Prefectural Daini-Kagoshima Middle School (now Kagoshima Prefectural Konan High School) in 1946, from Seventh Higher School Zoshikan (now Kagoshima University) in 1949 and from Department of Chemistry, Faculty of Science, Kyoto University in 1952.
+Akasaki graduated from Kagoshima Prefectural Daini-Kagoshima Middle School (now Kagoshima Prefectural Konan High School) in 1946, from Seventh Higher School Zoshikan (now Kagoshima University) in 1949, and from the Faculty of Science at Kyoto University in 1952.
 During his university years, he visited shrines and temples that local residents rarely visit, walked around the mountains of Shinshu during the summer vacation, enjoyed classes and enjoyed a fulfilling student era.

-After he became a researcher, he obtained the degree of Doctor of Engineering from Nagoya University in 1964.
+Career

+In 1952, Akasaki joined the research staff of the Kobe Kogyo Corporation (now Fujitsu Ltd.).
+From 1959 to 1964, he worked at Nagoya University, where he was Research Associate, Assistant Professor, and Associate Professor in the Department of Electronics.
+In 1964, he obtained a D.Eng. from Nagoya for a thesis on the vapor-phase epitaxial growth of Ge.
+After receiving his doctorate, he joined Matsushita Research Institute Tokyo, Inc., where he became head of the Basic Research Laboratory IV and then general manager of the Semiconductor Department.
+In 1981, Akasaki returned to Nagoya University as a professor.

+In 1992, Akasaki became a professor in the Graduate School of Science and Technology at Meijo University.
+He was appointed director of the Research Center for Nitride Semiconductor Core Technologies in 2011.